 In his constitutional and administrative law practice, Guy advises clients on issues related to the division of powers and the Canadian Charter of Rights and Freedoms.
 He also advises clients on other government and regulatory issues, including on lobbying requirements that may arise in government relations.

 Guy's Aboriginal law practice is focused on Aboriginal and treaty rights, self-government, Aboriginal consultation and accommodation, as well as First Nations taxation.
 He advises and represents First Nations, Inuit and Métis communities across Canada.

 Since 2014, Guy has been recognized by Managing Intellectual Property every year as a star in trademark and copyright law.
-In 2016 and 2017, he was also elected to serve on the executive of the Ontario Bar Association's Constitutional, Civil Liberties and Human Rights Law section as well as the Administrative Law section, and the Canadian Bar Association's Administrative Law section.
+In 2018, Guy was elected on the Canadian Bar Association's Federal Courts Bench and Bar Liaison Committee, as well as Secretary-Treasurer for the Canadian Bar Association's Administrative Law Section; and since 2016, he has been elected to serve on the executive of the Ontario Bar Association's Constitutional, Civil Liberties and Human Rights Law section as well as the Administrative Law section, and the Canadian Bar Association's Administrative Law section.

 Prior to joining Gowling WLG, Guy clerked for the Honourable Mr. Justice Rothstein and the Honourable Mr. Justice Major of the Supreme Court of Canada, as well as for Mr. Justice Marc Noël at the Federal Court of Appeal (now Chief Justice).
 Guy also worked for the Department of Justice in the Constitutional and Administrative Law Section, the Privy Council of Canada in Intergovernmental Affairs, and was a part-time professor in Constitutional Law, Administrative Law and International Law at the University of Ottawa.